crownstone/crownstone-lib-nodejs-cloud/README.md

  > This method will refresh the cache of data for this Crownstone collection.

 #### *async* currentSwitchState() : Promise<number>
->> returns the current switchstate between 0 and 1.
+>> returns the current switchstate between 0 and 100.
 >
 >This assumes that there is only one Crownstone selected by the filter or that it came from crownstoneById.
 If not, an error will be thrown.

 #### *async* currentSwitchStateData() : Promise<{[stoneId: string]: cloud_SwitchState}>
->> returns the current switchstate for all Crownstones matching the filter conditions.  cloud_Switchstate: { timestamp: string, switchState: number }
+>> returns the current switchstate for all Crownstones matching the filter conditions.  cloud_Switchstate: { timestamp: string, switchState: number } where switchState is between 0 and 100.
 >
 >You can use this to get the current switchstate for a collection of Crownstones.

-#### *async* setSwitch(value: number)
+#### *async* setSwitch(percentage: number)
->> value: number between 0 and 1.
+>> value: number between 0 and 100.
 >
 >This will switch the Crownstone(s) to the provided state.
 It will affect all Crownstones in the selection.
 Currently only 1 Crownstone supported.

 #### *async* turnOn()
 >This will turn the Crownstones matching the filter conditions on.
-On respects any behaviour or twilight intensity preference, unlike setSwitch(1), which turns the Crownstone fully on.
+On respects any behaviour or twilight intensity preference, unlike setSwitch(100), which turns the Crownstone fully on.

 #### *async* turnOff()
 >This will turn the Crownstones matching the filter conditions off.